selfspy/selfspy/README.md

 General discussion here:
 http://ost.io/gurgeh/selfspy

+#### OS X
+In OS X you also need to enable access for assistive devices.
+To do that there is a checkbox in `System Preferences > Accessibility`.

 ### Running Selfspy
 You run selfspy with `selfspy`.
 You should probably start with `selfspy --help` to get to know the command line arguments.
 As of this writing, it should look like this: